luyosamson/luyosamson/README.md

 - 🔭 I’m currently working on Simulation on Intelligent traffic light system
-- 🌱 I’m currently learning C-low level programming language and Javascript
+- 🌱 I’m currently learning Javascript,React Js,Ruby on Rail
 - 👯 I’m looking to collaborate on Javascript
 -   Ask me about Tech related stuff
 - 📫 How to reach me: Twitter @LuyohSamson